NAME

 • [no-]unknown

-Print or not lines not look like diff output.
+Print or not lines that do not look like diff output.

 • [no-]mark